 Something that drug and alcohol addicts often miss out on is learning how to find and keep a job.
 When people start abusing drugs and alcohol at a very young age, their inability to work is often impeded.
 Virtually all mental, spiritual, personal, and cognitive growth ceases when one starts abusing drugs and alcohol.
 It is like pressing the pause button on an individual’s growth towards adulthood.
-If a person hasn’t become very experienced yet in the American workforce, then he or she is going to have a hard time finding a job not just while an addict, but even after completing rehab and getting clean too.
+If a person hasn’t become experienced yet in the American workforce, then he or she is going to have a hard time finding a job not just while an addict, but even after completing rehab and getting clean.

 Many treatment programs have seen the massive need for work-life skills amongst their clients.
 Because of this, they have begun to teach recovering addicts how to find a simple job, and how to hold that job once it’s found, and how to do well at that job.
 What’s been found too is that if the job is relatively straightforward, like taking on employment in retail, recovering drug users are far more likely to retain it and stick with it than they would be for a very strict or high demand job.

-History of Work Skills in Rehab
+History of Life Skills in Rehab

-Serenity’s Work Skills Program
+Serenity’s Life Skills Program

 Serenity helps addicts in recovery find and hold jobs by:

-Why Work Skills are Effective
+Why Life Skills are Effective